nikhilhenry/personal-site/content/about.md

 ## Presently

 1. Pursuing the IBDP program with a focus on the sciences and business.
-2. Developing my mental health SAAS product [Sunny Whale](https://reflect.sunnywhale.in).
+2. Developing my mental health SaaS product [Sunny Whale](https://reflect.sunnywhale.in).
 3. Navigating the complex realm of Decentralised Applications.

 ## Speciliasations